sgmurphy/wordpress-plugins/suretriggers/readme.txt

 ## SOME OF THE POWERFUL FEATURES  💪 ##

-SureTriggers is packed with features that will help you streamline your processes and save time.
-Below are just some of the top features it offers:
+SureTriggers is packed with advanced features that will help you streamline your processes and save time.
+Below are just some of the advanced features it offers:

 ### Canvas Builder 💙 ###